 Superlinear convergence of an interior point algorithm on linear semi-definite feasibility problems with application to linear matrix inequalities

-In the literature, superlinear convergence of implementable polynomial-time interior point algorithms using known search directions, namely, the HKM direction, its dual and the NT direction, to solve semi-definite programs (SDPs) can be shown by (i) assuming that the given SDP is nondegenerate and modifying these algorithms [10], or (ii) considering special classes of SDPs, such as the class of linear semi-definite feasibility problems (LSDFPs), when a suitable initial iterate is required as well [26,27].
-Otherwise, these algorithms are not easy to implement even though they can be shown to have polynomial iteration complexities and superlinear convergence [14].
-These are besides the assumption of strict complementarity imposed on the given SDP.
-The initial iterate to the algorithm using these search directions proposed in [26,27] to guarantee superlinear convergence when solving LSDFPs however is not meaningful.
-In this paper, we propose a practical initial iterate that is shown to guarantee superlinear convergence of the algorithm on the homogeneous feasibility model of an LSDFP, hence solving the LSDFP.
-We also discuss how we can get this initial iterate.
+In the literature, besides the assumption of strict complementarity, superlinear convergence of implementable polynomial-time interior point algorithms using known search directions, namely, the HKM direction, its dual or the NT direction, to solve semi-definite programs (SDPs) is shown by (i) assuming that the given SDP is nondegenerate and making modifications to these algorithms [10], or (ii) considering special classes of SDPs, such as the class of linear semi-definite feasibility problems (LSDFPs) and requiring the initial iterate to the algorithm to satisfy certain conditions [26, 27].
+Otherwise, these algorithms are not easy to implement even though they are shown to have polynomial iteration complexities and superlinear convergence [14].
+The conditions in [26, 27] that the initial iterate to the algorithm is required to satisfy to have superlinear convergence when solving LSDFPs however are not practical.
+In this paper, we propose a practical initial iterate to an implementable infeasible interior point algorithm that guarantees superlinear convergence when the algorithm is used to solve the homogeneous feasibility model of an LSDFP.

 Article